citp/privacy-policy-historical/p/ps/psy/psychologies.co.uk.md

-> *The following text is extracted and transformed from the psychologies.co.uk privacy policy that was archived on 2006-08-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060830102853id_/http%3A//www.psychologies.co.uk/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the psychologies.co.uk privacy policy that was archived on 2007-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070609042313id_/http%3A//www.psychologies.co.uk/privacy_policy.php) for the most accurate reproduction.*

-# Psychologies | Privacy Policy
+# Psychologies Online - Privacy Policy

-Hachette Filipacchi (UK) Limited:
-PRIVACY POLICY

-Please read the following Privacy Policy carefully before using this website.
-If you do not agree with the Hachette Filipacchi (UK) Limited Privacy Policy, you should not submit your personal details on this website.
-Registration as a User and use of the website implies an acceptance of both this Privacy Policy and the Terms and Conditions of Website Use.

 DATA PROTECTION NOTICE